Radio Control Systems¶

 FrSky Horus Transmitter running Yaapu LUA script

-Some systems provide transparent radio modems to the telemetry from the autopilot, and others have proprietary protocols.
-Those with proprietary protocols often have means of displaying telemetry data on the transmitter display itself, like FRSky or other OpenTX based Transmitters.
+Some systems provide transparent radio modems sending the telemetry from the autopilot, and others have proprietary protocols.
+Those with proprietary protocols often have means of displaying telemetry data on the transmitter display itself, like FRSky or OpenTX based Transmitters.

 Telemetry speeds vary from 56K to 1-2K baud depending on protocol and, in some cases, distance.
 Often telemetry range will be less than radio control range.